 Being placed in a lower set does not mean that a pupil is not good at mathematics; it merely reflects their relative position on entry in an intake of nearly 200 pupils.
 Some pupils and parents find the initial setting to be a worry, especially if a child was one of the best mathematicians in a small primary school but we have found that the only fair way to allocate starting sets is to use the KS2 raw score and rank pupils.
 It is out aim to stretch and challenge pupils in all sets and at all abilities.

-Again this year, pupils who have started at Balcarras in the bottom set in Y7 have achieved A grades at GCSE in Y11
+Again this year, pupils who have started at Balcarras in the bottom set in Y7 have achieved grade 8 at GCSE in Y11.

 During Y7, changes are made between sets if it is clear that a student is wrongly placed.